Our intent for Geography at New Invention Junior School is to ....

 Each year group has a different fieldwork focus:

 Year 3 - Traffic in our local area

 Year 4 - Litter in our local area

 Year 5 - Noise Pollution in our local area

 Year 6 - Weather

 Impact is measured by the application of geographical skills and knowledge throughout each academic year.
 Geography teaching develops a range of investigation and problem-solving skills that are transferable to other curriculum areas especially Science, Mathematics and English.
 Teachers use a combination of formative and diagnostic assessment to evaluate pupils prior knowledge, help identify goals or gaps and to adapt their teaching to ensure that as well as meeting age related expectations, as set out in the National Curriculum, pupils will be ready for the curriculum at Key Stage 3 and for life in the wider world.
 We aspire that pupils will leave New Invention Junior with a sense of curiosity, wonder and a love of geography as well as an understanding that they are global citizens and have a key role in protecting the world around them.

 Click the images below to go to geography related resources

-We also have a monthly copy of National Geographic magazine in school, this can be found in our school library area.
-The magazine is filled with competitions, activities and games, as well as it brimming with fascinating facts and stunning images - make sure to have a look at it!
+We also have copies of National Geographic magazine in school, this can be found in our school library area.
+The magazine is filled with competitions, activities and games, as well as it being packed with fascinating facts and stunning images - make sure to have a look at it!